EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.17 =
+* Fixed issue with previous update where product images and HTML description still being updated even if plugin set not to accept updates.
 = 4.16 =
 * Added an option to the Product options page to allow you to disable updates from Easify.
 You can then use Easify to publish the product to WooCommerce, and